 This List of 20 Insect Repelling Plants was a must have for our house.
-We love to be outside, and the bugs love us.
+We love to be outside, and the bugs apparently love us.

-I don’t have a lot of space where I currently live.
-I have my garden, a yard for my kids to destroy in their various ways, and flowers, herbs, and vegetables planted in every nook and cranny around the house and yard.
-Every plant really means something to me and has a purpose.
-They may as well be insect repelling plants.
+Because of having a small yard, we don’t have a lot of space to plant gardens and plants around the home.
+I do have a garden, a yard for my kids to dig up and destroy in their various ways, flowers, herbs, and vegetables planted in every nook and cranny around the house and yard.
+I’ve had friends comment about the purple cabbage and tomato plants that I have growing up against the house.
+Again, you have to use the space you have.

-This is great knowledge because you can place these plants around where you sit outside, as well as plant them around your vegetables so that bugs will leave them alone too (bees, wasps, and other pollinating insects not included of course).
+This is great knowledge because you can place these plants around where you sit outside, as well as plant them around your vegetables so that bugs will leave them alone too (bees, wasps, and other pollinating insects not included, of course).

 I have pulled together a great list of insect repelling plants that you can use in and around your house to help keep mosquitoes and other insect pests away.
 They vary in strength, but all of them work great.